Join our Patreon community for exclusive content.

-“Alan Richardson is creating Better Software Testers Through Mentoring.”
+“Alan Richardson is creating Better Software Testers and Developers Through Mentoring.

 I create a lot of content on blogs and YouTube.
 Some of that may have added value to you, some might not.
 Because it probably wasn’t aimed at you.
 Some of that content was driven by questions that I had been asked via email.
 Some by topics that I want to explore.
 Some as marketing material.
 Some triggered by Twitter posts, etc.